lroe/Location-Based-Scream-Detector/README.md

 Scream detection using SVM: The server uses a Support Vector Machine (SVM) algorithm to classify audio data and identify scream-like sounds.

 Location-based mapping: Each detected scream is linked to a specific location and displayed on a map.
+(X,Y) coordinates of the sensors are given as input and whenever that sensor detects a scream, it will be alerted on the map.

 Web-based visualization: A user-friendly web interface shows recent scream events with their geotagged locations on an interactive map.
 Technologies Used: